rjmfernandes/KraftUpgrade/cfk/README.md

 # 9. Update your CI/CD as necessary

-The migration job mpdifies the yaml representation of Kafka and KRaft CRs.
+The migration job modifies the yaml representation of Kafka and KRaft CRs.
 For downloading the updated definitions:

 ```bash
 kubectl get kafka <Kafka CR name> -n <namespace> -oyaml > updated_kafka.yaml